RishikeshDarandale/rishikeshdarandale.github.io/_posts/2018-03-02-create-nodejs-aws-lambda-package.markdown

 read_time: true
 ---

 Creating a node.js package for AWS lambda is described [here](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html) in detail.
-Basically, we have to bundled the our javascript code and dependent node modules from `node_mdules/` directory.
+Basically, we have to bundle our javascript code and dependent node modules from `node_mdules/` directory.
 In simple scenario, it would be as simple as following command:

 ```
 $zip package.zip index.js node_modules
 ```

 The above command will create a package with the project code with index.js and all dependencies installed under `node_modules/`.
 I find this a bit over bundling as all `dev-dependencies` will be part of package.
-Thus making the package as oversized unnecessarily.
+Thus making the package as oversized unnecessarily for AWS lambda.

 Consider, following `package.json` file